sarah-gu/myAIScribe/README.md

 ## Work Plan
 **Required MVP Stories**
 * Week 1
-  * Set up the general workflow of required User Stories mentioned above (LoginViewController, SettingsViewController, NotesViewController, ScannerViewController) [1-2 days]
+  - [X] Set up the general workflow of required User Stories mentioned above (LoginViewController, SettingsViewController, NotesViewController, ScannerViewController) [1 day]
-  * Try out a simple CoreML feature of text recognition [1 day]
-  * Integrate the CoreML feature into the app, doing a basic image to text translation system.
-At the same time, expand the Notes model to incorporate more fields, such as adding a subject tag when uploading a Note to the backend.
-[1-2 days]
+  - [X] Integrate the CoreML feature into the app, doing a basic image to text translation system.
+At the same time, expand the Notes model to incorporate more fields.
+  - [X] Adding search bar feature for the notes, and filtering by self-posted notes and public notes.
+[1 day]
+  - [X] Create separate user registration page & tie in functionalities for updating & saving notes.
+[1 day]
+  - [X] Create DetailsViewController that displays captions [1 day]
+  - [X] Delete Note feature
+  - [ ] Display graphs for history of uploading notes [1 day]

 * Week 2
-  * Use the text translated from CoreML to create different tabs for the Notes page, i.e filtering by Class, time created, subject.
-[1-3 days]
+  - [ ] Add suggested notes functionality [2 days]
-  * Create new pages for the Goals & reminders tabs, adding more view controllers for different tabs in the Settings page.
+  - [ ] Create new pages for the Goals & reminders tabs, adding more view controllers for different tabs in the Settings page.
 [1-2 days]
+  - [ ] Highlight key words on paper after searching for the words in the note.
+[1 day]

 **Stretch Goals**
 * Week 3
   * Integrate a visualization API to the Goals page, adding animation + customization features.
 [1 day]
   * Add additional ML features of suggesting similar classes / notes based on uploaded notes and subjects.
 [1-2 days]
   * Add a search bar for notes based on the text translation from CoreML.
 [1-2 days]
+  * Class object to organize notes / group by class
+  * Use the text translated from CoreML to create different tabs for the Notes page, i.e filtering by Class, time created, subject.
+[1 day]
 * Week 4 & 5
   * Put final touches on app & prepare for demo